tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Battle

 Add this tattoo’s default bonus to attacks and damage you make with non-magical ranged weapons.
 When you make a ranged attack with a thrown weapon, increase the damage dice by one size (2d4 + 1 becomes 2d6 + 1, 5d6 + 3 becomes 5d8 + 3, etc.).
-Once per day, you can cast the wizard cantrip mage hand on a faraway object.
+Once per full recovery, you can cast the wizard cantrip mage hand on a faraway object.

 **Quirk:** Fears the evil eye.